 The answers to these sorts of questions are the purpose of this book.
 The subject of this book is current approaches to curriculum for children in the early years, and its overall purpose is to provide a comprehensive introduction to the curriculum issues that student teachers and emerging practitioners will face in the decisions they need to make to promote children's learning, and to explore current approaches to curriculum for children in the early years.
-We seek to work through the confusion that was shown in the vignette at the beginning of this chapter, as that conversation was typical of what can be heard across many countries, countries in which 'curriculum' is still a highly confused and confusing term.
+We seek to work through the confusion that was shown in Case study 1.1 (Exploring understandings of curriculum) at the beginning of this chapter, as that conversation was typical of what can be heard across many countries, countries in which 'curriculum' is still a highly confused and confusing term.

 In most countries, some form of curriculum has been designed by a government agency or the private sector.
 So why is it that the concept is so confusing and why is what is contained in the various curricula around the globe so different and highly contested?
-As Kiri said in the vignette, 'Surely the people who wrote those curriculum documents know what they are about?'
-Designing a curriculum document is a complex task and involves the use of a robust curriculum model which has been built upon a particular theoretical perspective.
+As Kiri said in Case study 1.1, 'Surely the people who wrote those curriculum documents knew what they were on about?'
+Designing a curriculum document is a complex task and involves the use of a robust curriculum model that has been built upon a particular theoretical perspective.
 When you read through Chapter 2 you will be introduced to a range of curriculum theories and curriculum models.
 That chapter will help you as you think about and solve the issue of what a curriculum document is - at the macro level.
 In that chapter you will notice that there are indeed very different views on the theories that guide curriculum writers, and you will see that each writer selects a curriculum model - like a skeleton - that they use to frame how the content is introduced to the user.

 In this book, we briefly introduce you to a broad range of theories and curriculum models.
 However, the focus of the book is on the use of cultural-historical theory for guiding curriculum design, implementation, assessment and evaluation.
 As such, more space has been devoted to this theory, as it is a relatively new and contemporary theory for guiding curriculum development in early childhood education.
-In Chapter 5 we specifically introduce you to how to interpret a curriculum, and Chapter 6 holistic curriculum a curriculum which is broadly framed around the physical, cognitive and socioemotional strengths, needs, interests, and social and cultural backgrounds of children.
+In Chapter 5 we specifically introduce you to how to interpret a curriculum, and Chapter 6 shows you a cultural-historical curriculum in action.
+These chapters will help you understand what a curriculum is and what a curriculum looks like when it is being implemented through teachers' programs.